 The majority of concessions to date have focused on assisting existing tenants with the pressures of the March quarter date.
 For the most part landlords are not giving up on the rent entirely, but seeking to help tenants find more realistic payment plans, often as part of negotiated packages that involved quid pro quo re-gears or term extensions.

 What if a concession has not been agreed?
-Most commercial tenants are due to pay the next quarter of their annual rent on 24 September.
-The expectation is that there will continue to be higher levels of non-payment of rent across a number of sectors as tenants feel the full force of the lockdown.
-However landlords' abilities to take enforcement for breach have been progressively tied by statutory intervention over the past few months.
+Most commercial tenants are due to pay the next quarter of their annual rent on 25March .
+The expectation is that there will continue to be higher levels of non-payment of rent across a number of sectors as tenants feel the full force of the various lockdowns.
+However landlords' abilities to take enforcement for breach have been progressively tied by statutory intervention.

-The forfeiture moratorium has been controversial from the outset, but the extension comes as no surprise, as the peak of the disease fell within the last rent quarter and the Government has failed to implement any alternative scheme to assist tenants to pay off their arrears over a deferred period.
+The forfeiture moratorium has been controversial from the outset, but the latest extension comes as no surprise, as the pandemic continues and the Government has failed to implement any alternative scheme to assist tenants to pay off their arrears over a deferred period.
 This was always going to leave a "cliff edge" that tenants in difficulty were going to be unable to avoid.
-With this extension, it seems that this problem has now been kicked down the road for another day.
+With this further extension, it seems that this problem has now been kicked down the road for another day.

-Statutory amendments have also been made to the commercial rent arrears recovery (CRAR) procedure (which involves the removal and selling of a tenant's assets) the cumulative effect of which is that CRAR may now only be exercised where there is at least 276 days of unpaid rent where the notice of enforcement is given on or before 24th December 2020 and 366 days' rent where the notice of enforcement is given on or after 25th December 2020.
-Pre-COVID the period was seven days.
+Further statutory amendments will also be made to the commercial rent arrears recovery (CRAR) procedure (which involves the removal and selling of a tenant's assets) the cumulative effect of which is that CRAR may now only be exercised where there is at least 457 days' of unpaid rent where the notice of enforcement is given between 25 March 2021 and 23 June 2021 and 554 days’ rent where the notice of enforcement is given between 24 June 2021 and 30 June 2021.
+Pre-Covid the period was seven days.

 On 26 June 2020 the Corporate Insolvency and Governance Act 2020 ("CIGA") came into force.
 One of the temporary measures brought in by CIGA prevents the winding up of a company based on deemed insolvency following the failure to comply with a statutory demand.
 It also prohibits the presentation of a winding up petition unless the creditor can show that it has reasonable grounds for believing that COVID-19 has not had a financial effect on the company or that the company would have been insolvent (cash flow or balance sheet) even if COVID-19 hadn't had a financial effect.
-The current restrictions are in place until 30 September 2020 although it is envisaged that they will be extended in line with the forfeiture moratorium.
+The current restrictions were previously extended until 31 December 2020 and the current restrictions are in place until 31 March 2021 although it is envisaged that they will be further extended in line with the forfeiture moratorium as has occurred previously.

 For landlords, serving a statutory demand is therefore (for now at least) less of a threat, and less likely to result in the payment of rent.
-Whist it is still possible to present winding up petitions, both evidentially and procedurally they are much more difficult.
+Whist it is still possible to present winding up petitions (and we are seeing some petitions progress through the courts), both evidentially and procedurally they are much more difficult.